Funding opportunity

 Existing research on policing varies in quality, and police stakeholders can struggle to navigate the R&I landscape, identify the most suitable academic partners, and understand evidence quality and approaches to evidence application.
 With limited resources to identify and appraise options, changes are needed to help policing navigate the system, engage more closely with research evidence and developments, and identify the best approaches, technologies, interventions and strategies.

 A closer set of relationships with the R&I system will also help policing drive forward investments in innovation for the future.
 Technologies and techniques developed in various non-policing science domains that could offer benefits are not currently being applied in a policing context or sometimes require further testing for benefits to be realised fully.
-For example, advances in body-warn cameras and sensors can offer a means of increasing officer safety and improving approaches to the detection and collection of evidence.
+For example, advances in body-worn cameras and sensors can offer a means of increasing officer safety and improving approaches to the detection and collection of evidence.

 Similarly, recycled materials and low carbon practices developed for other sectors could offer improvements in sustainability for policing.
 New techniques and technologies can minimise victimisation, increase safety and security in product development and the built environment, and reduce demand for the police.